maribetg/NFAT-evolution/README.md

 preprocessing-data.py

-3. Aligment was conudnting with MAFFT
+3. Aligment was conducted using MAFFT

 mafft_alig.py